Seashell520/MotilityContinuum/README.md

 ### License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the CC-BY-NC 4.0 International License - see the LICENSE.md file for details.